-Samuel Klein MDWilliam H. Danforth Professor of Medicine and Nutritional Science, Director, Center for Human Nutrition, Washington University School of Medicine, St. Louis MO
+Samuel Klein MDWilliam H. Danforth Professor of Medicine and Nutritional Science; Director, Center for Human Nutrition, Washington University School of Medicine, St. Louis, Missouri

 Dr. Klein is past-president of the North American Association for the Study of Obesity and the American Society for Clinical Nutrition, and inaugural chair of the Integrative Physiology of Obesity and Diabetes NIH study section.
 He was elected to the American Society for Clinical Investigation in 1996 and to the American Association of Physicians

 in 2008.
 Dr. Klein has had consistent R01 funding from the NIH since 1990, and has published more than 400 papers in nutrition, metabolism, and obesity.
 He has received numerous awards for his research, including the American Gastroenterological Association (AGA) Miles and Shirley Fiterman Foundation Award in Nutrition, the AGA Masters Award for Outstanding Achievement in Basic or Clinical Research in Digestive Sciences, the AGA Obesity, Metabolism & Nutrition Research Mentor Award, the Academy of Science-St. Louis Award for Outstanding Achievement in Science, the American Society for Nutrition Robert H. Herman Award, and The Obesity Society TOPS Research Achievement Award and George A. Bray Founders Award, and the American Society for Nutrition Robert.
 H. Herman Award.